Marriage vs. Cohabitation

 A higher-wage-earning spouse may have to pay financial support for the other spouse upon separation or divorce.

-If one spouse becomes ill or incompetent, the other spouse has the right to make decisions on the ill spouse's behalf on issues like health care and finances.
+If one married partner becomes ill or incompetent, the other spouse has the right to make decisions on the ill spouse's behalf on issues like health care and finances.

 No matter how close the bond or how long the relationship has existed, a cohabitant may need to defer to immediate family to make decisions for an ill or incompetent partner unless a general power of attorney or health care power of attorney gives them that authority.